yuemingpang/Twitter/README.md

 ```
 npm install
 ```
-You may need to install React Navigation Drawer in the root folder as well:
+You may need to install React Navigation Drawer and TanStack Query in the root folder as well:
 ```
 npx expo install react-native-gesture-handler react-native-reanimated
+npm i @tanstack/react-query
 ```
 To start the app in the simulator, run the following command in the root folder:
 ```